Vente16/market-place-frontend/README.md

 # Market place

 This is miniapp of ecomerce, use MERN stack.
-This is the backend
+This is the frontend

 ## Installation